CircleLinkHealth/nova-import-card/readme.md

 6. Run database seeders with `php artisan db:seed`
 7. Duplicate the environment variables exampled file using command `cp .env.example .env`, and fill in using your environment's variables.
 8. Run `npm install` to install npm dependencies.
 9. Run `npm run dev` to build js/css assets.
-Make sure your npm version is up to date.
-Check with `npm -v`

-   That's all folks!